-- 12. The intended number of students starting Year 12 in September 2020 is a minimum of 160.
+- 13. The intended number of students starting Year 12 in September 2023 is a minimum of 185.
 The planned admission number for applicants from outside the school is a minimum of 20.
-A variety of Sixth Form courses are offered, with different entry requirements; full details of these are published on the School website in the Sixth Form Course Guide together with further information about the application process.
-[See note (g)]; - 13.
-The minimum entry requirements for admission to Year 12 apply equally to both internal and external applicants and are based on: - a) a minimum average points score across all GCSE or equivalent qualifications taken; [See note (g)]; - b) minimum grades in both GCSE English Language and GCSE Mathematics (reformed qualifications); - c) specific minimum GCSE grades or other academic entry criteria for the particular A Level subjects to be taken.
+A variety of Sixth Form courses are offered, with different entry requirements; full details of these are published on the School website in the Sixth Form Course Guide together with further information about the application process [see note (h)]. - 14.
+Students must come directly into the Sixth Form from Year 11; no student will be admitted to the school to repeat/restart Year 12.
+Any student that has previously repeated Year 11 may not be considered for admission to the Sixth Form. - 15.
+The minimum entry requirements for admission to Year 12 apply equally to both internal and external applicants and are based on: - a) a minimum average points score across all GCSE or equivalent qualifications taken; - b) minimum grades in both GCSE English Language and GCSE Mathematics (reformed qualifications); - c) specific minimum GCSE grades or other academic entry criteria for the particular A Level subjects to be taken.

-Full details of the general and subject specific entry requirements are given in the Sixth Form Prospectus and Sixth Form Course Guide published annually on the school website [See note (g)]
+Full details of the general and subject specific entry requirements are given in the Sixth Form Prospectus and Sixth Form Course Guide published annually on the school website [see note (h)]

-- 14. In the event of the number of external applicants exceeding the planned admission number into Year 12, the following oversubscription criteria will apply: - a) Looked After Children, or children who have been previously looked after, [See note (a)] who meet the general entrance requirements as described in paragraph 13; - b) Applicants who meet the specific requirements for the subjects they intend to study, in rank order of GCSE average points score.
+- 16. In the event of the number of external applicants exceeding the planned admission number into Year 12, the following oversubscription criteria will apply: - a) Looked After Children, or children who have been previously looked after, [see note (a)] who meet the general entrance requirements as described in paragraph 13; - b) Applicants who meet the specific requirements for the subjects they intend to study, in rank order of GCSE average points score.

-The Governors may exercise their discretion to admit above the planned admission number in order to ensure that the minimum target number of 160 students in Year 12 is reached.
+The Governors may exercise their discretion to admit above the planned admission number in order to ensure that the minimum target number of 185 students in Year 12 is reached.